aacle/ProxSec/README.md

 3. Enable Developer Mode

-4. Click "Load unpacked" (Chrome/Edge) or "Load Temporary Add-on" (Firefox) and select the extension directory
+4. Click "Load unpacked" (Chrome/Edge) select the extension directory

 ## 📖 How to Use